instana/instana-grafana-datasource/CONTRIBUTING.md

 ### Quick Check

 This procedure is used to test the Instana Grafana data source before the version update PR is accepted by Grafana.
 That is, directory names as `instana-datasource` are valid in a Grafana workspace with this plugin installed, not in this repository.
-To run this scenario directly in this repository, simply omit `cd instana-datasource` and replace `docker-compose up mountebank` by `docker-compose up`.

 * `cd instana-datasource`
-* the Grafana server needs to run at `http://localhost:3000` for the the Instana datasource
-* `docker-compose up mountebank`
+* `yarn start`
 * Create a datasource for Instana in Grafana
-    * URL with proxy (Grafana 5.3+): `http://mountebank:8010`
+    * for Grafana 5.3+ URL with proxy: `http://mountebank:8010`
-    * URL with out proxy (Grafana <5.3): `http://localhost:8010`
+    * for Grafana <5.3 URL with out proxy: `http://localhost:8010`
     * API Token: `valid-api-token`
+    * check `Enable Infrastructure Explore category`
+    * Name: `Instana-1`
 * Create a new dashboard with a graph panel

 #### Built-in metrics

+Values for each label:

+* Data source: `Instana-1`
 * Category: `Infrastructure built-in metrics`
 * Query: `filler`
 * Type: `Process`